Taosit/Lingpal/README.md

-# Lingpal (still in development)
+# Lingpal (still in development, but MVP is ready)

-A multiplayer game to practice your target language
+A multiplayer game to practice your target language.
+Live on https://lingpal.herokuapp.com.

 ## How to use